Workflow Redesign

 A COO-oriented playbook for using workflow redesign, ownership, and cadence to turn AI activity into operating leverage.

-COOs usually see the AI problem earlier than anyone admits: the tools are multiplying, but the workflow still feels slow.
-More buttons, same bottleneck.
+COOs usually see the AI problem earlier than anyone wants to admit: the tools are multiplying, but the workflow still feels slow.

 The failure pattern

-A new AI tool improves one task but leaves the handoff untouched.
+A new AI tool improves one task and leaves the handoff untouched.
 A team automates a step that should have been removed.
 Agents create outputs that no one reviews, trusts, or uses.

 That is tool sprawl pretending to be transformation, wearing a very confident vendor deck.